-Highest Performing Relative to Canada
+Highest Performing Relative to Canada (2014/15)

-About how many courses have included a community-based project (service-learning)?^e (HIP)

-Talked about career plans with a faculty member (SF)

-Instructors provided prompt and detailed feedback on tests or completed assignments^c (ET)

-Discussed course topics, ideas, or concepts with a faculty member outside of class^b (SF)

-Instructors provided feedback on a draft or work in progress^c (ET)

-Lowest Performing Relative to Canada

-Completed a culminating senior experience (...)
-(HIP)
+About how many courses have included a community-based project (service-learning)? ^e (HIP) Instructors provided prompt and detailed feedback on tests or completed assignments ^c (ET) Talked about career plans with a faculty member ^b (SF) Instructors provided feedback on a draft or work in progress ^c (ET) Discussed course topics, ideas, or concepts with a faculty member outside of class ^b (SF) Lowest Performing Relative to Canada (2014/15) Completed a culminating senior experience () (HIP) Discussions with People from an economic background other than your own ^b (DD)

 Discussions with...
-People from an economic background other than your own^b (DD)

-Discussions with...
-People with religious beliefs other than your own (DD)

-Discussions with...
-People of a race or ethnicity other than your own (DD)

-Spent more than 15 hours per week preparing for class
+People from an economic background other than your own^b (DD) Participated in an internship, co-op, field exp., student teach., clinical placemt.
+(HIP) Discussions with...
+People of a race or ethnicity other than your own^b (DD) Spent more than 15 hours per week preparing for class a.

-Percentage Point Difference with Canada

-a.
 The displays on this page draw from the items that make up the ten Engagement Indicators (EIs), six High-Impact Practices (HIPs), and the additional academic challenge items reported on page 2.
 Key to abbreviations for EI items: HO = Higher-Order Learning, RI = Reflective & Integrative Learning, LS = Learning Strategies, QR = Quantitative Reasoning, CL = Collaborative Learning, DD = Discussions with Diverse Others, SF = Student-Faculty Interaction, ET = Effective Teaching Practices, QI = Quality of Interactions, SE = Supportive Environment.
 HIP items are also indicated.
-Item numbering corresponds to the survey facsimile included in your Institutional Report and available on the NSSE Web site.
+Item numbering corresponds to the survey facsimile included in your Institutional Report and available on the NSSE website.